5 Cloud Security Challenges Solved by CNAPP

 Traditionally, runtime security and development security have been treated as separate problems.
 Cloud-native application security programs consisted of many different tools, each with its own objective, control panel, and view of risk.
 These tools were mainly event-driven—they would only initiate scans when alerts were raised.

-This approach limited the sharing of data and did not facilitate the remediation of vulnerable application components in a simple, prioritized, and frictionless way that meets the security, speed, and communication needs of development, operations, and security.
-But Cloud Native Application Protection Platforms (CNAPPs)—a consolidation of cloud security solutions Gartner has identified—do away with that siloed approach.
-CNAPP makes security and compliance a continuous process across operations and development.
+This approach limited the sharing of data in the cloud and did not allow for solving cloud security challenges in a simple, prioritized, and frictionless way that meets the security, speed, and communication needs of development, operations, and security.
+But cloud native application protection platforms (CNAPPs)—a consolidation of cloud security solutions identified by Gartner—do away with that siloed approach.
+CNAPP solutions make security and compliance a continuous process across operations and development.

-CNAPP sets out to provide end-to-end continuous security for a cloud native environment.
+A CNAPP sets out to provide end-to-end continuous security for a cloud-native environment.
 Here are some other essential attributes that solutions under this category must meet:

 - Capable of monitoring, tracking, analyzing, and securing workloads in a cloud environment.

 - Capable of identifying and remediating application risk—this involves keeping track of supporting infrastructure and securing application components throughout the application’s lifecycle.

 - Capable of combining insights across development, cloud configuration, and runtime into a single compliance-aligned dashboard with actionable recommendations.

 A CNAPP takes an integrated approach to cloud security challenges.
 It combines tools that are essential across an application’s lifecycle, bringing visibility of development and runtime security into a single platform.
 It consolidates runtime protection, artifact scanning, and cloud configuration.
 Artifact scanning plays an important role in preventing vulnerabilities from advancing to the production environment.
 Runtime protection ensures workloads are secure after being deployed into production.
 Cloud configuration scanning flags misconfigurations that can lead to increased risk.